-- In spring quarter of 2017, I will teach CSEP 590: Topics in Modern Programming System Implementations (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.
+- In spring quarter of 2017, I am teaching CSEP 590: Topics in Programming Systems (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.

 - In spring quarter of 2015, I taught CSEP 524: Parallel Computation (a PMP course).

 - In winter quarter of 2013, I taught CSE 401: Introduction to Compiler Construction.

 - Neva Cherniavsky, Gidon Shavit, Michael F. Ringenburg, Richard E. Ladner, and Eve A. Riskin.
 MultiStage: A MINMAX Bit Allocation Algorithm for Video Coders.
 IEEE Transactions on Circuits and Systems for Video Technology 17, 1 (2007), 59-67.